Skip to main content

 • Tenants whose landlords fail to make emergency repairs (learn more about Lockouts and emergency rental repairs)

-• Tenants who have followed the 14-day rental repair letter process, and whose landlord does not complete the necessary repairs (learn more about Rental repair rights and landlord access).
+• Tenants who have followed the 14-day rental repair letter process, and whose landlord does not complete the necessary repairs (learn more about Rental repair rights and landlord access), and

 Unless a legal protection applies or the housing provider and tenant A person who rents a space agree, the tenant must pay rent for the entire lease term even if they move out early.
 The landlord can sue the tenant for unpaid rent based on the lease.